And as such, there's nobody better than I, nobody better than me, to ask the question.

 How in the world can her body decompose?

-It's mostly silicon and and and Botox.
+It's mostly silicon and Botox.

 Greetings, my friends, and welcome.

-Rush Limbaugh back at you here on the EIB network.
+Rush Limbaugh back at you here on the EIB Network.

 The prestigious Limbaugh Institute for Advanced Conservative Studies.